 Don’t: Scratch at your scalp

 Yes, we know, scratching your scalp whilst washing your hair can feel seriously amazing.
 Even more so after taking out a super tight ponytail!
-But, whilst the relief may seem great, especially in warmer weather where our scalps tend to become drier in the heat, doing this will only serve to damage your scalp leaving it dry and flaky.
+But, whilst the relief may seem great, especially in warmer weather where our scalps tend to become drier in the heat, doing this will only serve to damage your scalp leaving it feeling dry and flaky.
 Definitely not the outcome we’re going for!

 Do: Give yourself a head massage